-If in making the offer to the family the Harrisonburg Redevelopment and Housing Authority skipped over other families on the waiting list in order to meet their deconcentration goal or offered the family any other deconcentration incentive and the family rejects the unit, the family will not lose their place on the waiting list and will not be otherwise penalized.
+If in making the offer to the family, the HRHA skipped over other families on the waiting list in order to meet their deconcentration goal or offered the family any other deconcentration incentive and the family rejects the unit, the family will not lose their place on the waiting list and will not be otherwise penalized.

-If the Harrisonburg Redevelopment and Housing Authority did not skip over other families on the waiting list to reach this family, did not offer any other deconcentration incentive, and the family rejects the unit without good cause, the family will forfeit their application's date and time.
+If the HRHA did not skip over other families on the waiting list to reach this family, did not offer any other deconcentration incentive, and the family rejects the unit without good cause, the family will forfeit their application's date and time.
 The family will keep their preferences, but the date and time of application will be changed to the date and time the unit was rejected.

 If the family rejects with good cause any unit offered, they will not lose their place on the waiting list.
-Good cause includes reasons related to health, proximity to work, school, and childcare (for those working or going to school).
+Good causes include reasons related to health, proximity to work, school, and childcare (for those working or going to school).
 The family will be offered the right to an informal review of the decision to alter their application status.

-10.8 ACCEPTANCE OF UNIT
+10.8 Acceptance of Unit

-The family will be required to sign a lease that will become effective no later than five (5) business days after the date of acceptance or the business day after the day the unit becomes available, whichever is later.
+The family will be required to sign a lease that will become effective no later than five working days after the date of acceptance, or the business day after the day the unit becomes available, whichever is later.